xbeat/Machine-Learning/README.md

 Physics Informed Neural Networks (PINN) and Finite Element Method (FEM) are two powerful approaches for solving complex physical problems.
 While FEM has been a cornerstone of computational physics for decades, PINNs represent a newer, machine learning-based approach.
 This slideshow will explore both methods, their strengths, and their applications.

+## Batch Normalization Optimizing Deep Neural Network Training

+Understanding BatchNorm Mathematics

+The mathematical foundation of Batch Normalization involves computing the mean and variance across a mini-batch, then normalizing and applying learnable parameters.
+This process transforms layer inputs to have standardized statistics, improving training stability and convergence.

 ## Bayesian Learning in Nonlinear Multiscale State-Space Models

 Introduction to Bayesian Learning in Nonlinear Multiscale State-Space Models